BhargavKumarNath/Genetic-Algorithm-For-Hyperparameter-Optimisation/Readme.md

 This project demonstrates that a **Genetic Algorithm** can effectively automate both **hyperparameter optimization** and **neural architecture search**.

-### 🔑 Key Takeaways
+### Key Takeaways

 - **Automation Unlocks Performance**:
   GA found high-performing, non-obvious configurations
 - **Robust Engineering is Essential**:
   Checkpointing and modularity made long experiments possible
 - **Lifecycle Completion Matters**:
-  From data to deployment — a complete ML workflow
+  From data to deployment, a complete ML workflow

 ---